inindev/rockpi-4c-plus/README.md

 ---
 ### _note: bypassing spi flash boot_

-If the SPI flash contains a bootable image, the flash will need to be disabled to boot from MMC.
+If the SPI flash contains a u-boot image, the flash will need to be disabled to boot from MMC.
 To disable the flash, short [SPI1_CLK pin 23](https://wiki.radxa.com/Rockpi4/hardware/gpio) to ground as outlined on the [radxa wiki](https://wiki.radxa.com/Rockpi4/dev/spi-install#Case_2:_Update_SPI_flash_with_bootloader_inside).
 Once the MMC has been bootstrapped, the jumper can carefully be removed to reenable the SPI flash so it can be accessed by the booted image.

 <br/>